mahesh15698/Test_OpenAI_API_Langchain/README.md

 Generative AI is a cutting-edge field that empowers machines to generate content autonomously.
 OpenAI's Language Model, a key player in this domain, is renowned for its ability to understand and generate human-like text.

 ### About OpenAI
-OpenAI is a leading AI research lab, pushing the boundaries of artificial intelligence to build transformative technologies.
+[OpenAI](https://www.openai.com/) is a leading AI research lab, pushing the boundaries of artificial intelligence to build transformative technologies.

 ### About Langchain
-Langchain is an innovative platform that enhances the interaction with AI models.
+[Langchain](https://www.langchain.com/) is an innovative platform that enhances the interaction with AI models.
 Through seamless integration with OpenAI, Langchain brings a new level of accessibility and usability to the world of language models.
+# About Open API Key
+[Open API Key](https://platform.openai.com/docs/quickstart?context=python) is a major requirement to access the all services of Open AI's llm models

 ### Getting Started
 Follow the tutorial notebook in this repository to get hands-on experience with OpenAI LLM and Langchain.
 Clone the repository and run the notebook to embark on your journey into the exciting realm of Generative AI.